eamonnk/azfund/Modules/M02-Core Azure Services/L05-Azure Management Tools/06-Walkthrough-Install IIS webserver on a VM with Azure Cloud Shell.md

 	<p style="text-align:center;"><img src="../Linked_Image_Files/m02-l05-cloudshell-08-obtain-ip.png" alt="Screenshot of a powershell session terminal running in Azure cloud shell.
 The command for obtaining the public IP address of the load balancer has run.
 An ip address is highlighted which indicates that the command has completed successfully."></p>

 9. Use a web browser to navigate to the public IP address.
-The Windows server **ISS Welcome** page should be displayed in your browser.
+The Windows server **IIS Welcome** page should be displayed in your browser.

 	<p style="text-align:center;"><img src="../Linked_Image_Files/m02-l05-cloudshell-09-iss-welcome.png" alt="Screenshot of the Windows webserver iis welcome page in a web browser.
 The page indicates that iis has been installed to the vm successfully."></p>